-- How to value projects with net present value (NPV), internal rate of return (IRR), etc.? - How to estimate a company's cost of capital? - How to value a company using multiples and discounted cash flow (DCF) analysis? - How to value a company in the context of an acquisition (M&As), of a leveraged buyout (LBO) or of an initial public offering (IPO)?
+- How to value projects with net present value (NPV), internal rate of return (IRR), etc.? - How to value a company using multiples and discounted cash flow (DCF) analysis? - How to value a company in the context of an acquisition (M&As), of a leveraged buyout (LBO) or of an initial public offering (IPO)?